gregplaysguitar/hashban.js/readme.markdown

 hashban.js does not, and won't ever, fall back to hash or hashbang (#!) urls.
 The hash is for identifying page fragments, not for navigating from page to page.
-Also, doing this would lead to users getting a different url scheme depending on their browser, which is [bad.](http://www.w3.org/Provider/Style/URI.html)
+Also, doing this would lead to users getting a different url scheme depending on their browser, which is [not cool.](http://www.w3.org/Provider/Style/URI.html)

 ### Requirements